Crockpot Beef Stew combines tender beef, sweet carrots, and rich gravy, with gnocchi instead of potatoes for a soft, irresistible twist.

 Just so expectations are set at the start, this is not a dump-it-and-forget-it, one-pot kind of meal.
 If you’re looking for that type of stew, try this Sweet Potato Stew — it’s very easy, one-pot (slow cooker), and super popular with rave reviews!

-Process shots-- images of the beef being seared and the onion, garlic, and butter being added and cooked together
+The beef being seared and the onion, garlic, and butter being added and cooked together for this crockpot beef stew.

 How To Make Crockpot Beef Stew